 Bovingdon the longtime ex airfield track featured in several TV series in recent years.
 Spedeworth closed in in 2008 - a combination of small crowds, the financial downturn , the fact the Sunday market was more lucrative, the need to channel resources into the newly aquired Aldershot venue and possible future redevelopment at the site .
 As you can see on google maps the venue once boasted an enormous runway that acted as an emergency standby for Heathrow!
 The photos on our Bovingdon Page from Luke Bantin, show the site in a real state by the early part of 2009 and very empty looking by 2013 in Ciaran Walsh's photos.Nothing seems to have been done with the place.
 There are pelenty of clips on YouTube including one of Classic Hot Rods in 2008

 Bradford. is just sitting there but several development plans have come and gone since racing and speedway stopped and not a lot has happened since.
 Various attempts have been made to restart racing and there were actually dates on the books for late 2003, but on tarmac rather than the shale surface that was there when it closed in 1996.
-Recently a brick-built hospitality/office complex appeared at turns 1-2 but this would not, former promoter Steve Rees reckons, scupper future plans for stock cars, and a reopening is a possibility.
+Recently a brick-built hospitality/office complex appeared at turns 1-2 but this would not, former promoter Steve Rees reckons, scupper future plans for stock cars, and a reopening is a possibility in 2015.
 But it's been that way for the last decade and a half and nothing has happened yet...
 Google Maps link .
 There is this 1985 clip of good quality video of YouTube

 Braintree.
 Ran 1970s to mid 90s but disappeared under a section of the A120Brands Hatch The most unusual stock car track layout of several used at the famous Kent race circuit wasn't remotely 'oval' in shape !
 The 1000 yard, steeply inclined Paddock Hill track had a hairpin behind the pits and used the first two corners of the Grand Prix circuit.
 This ran late 1960's and also had a shortr version (not marked on this diagram) which turned right at the foot of Paddock, used the old(long vanished) link to 'Bottom Bend' (now Graham Hill Bend).
 The circular clearways Oval ran in the early 60s and mid 1970's and the steep Druids Hairpin loop, which was used by Spedeworth for Hot Rods, Midgets etc. in the mid 70s.
 I think they also ran the Paddock Hill track the wrong-way round (clockwise).
 A great aerial photo is on this Google Maps link